Draft History of Qing

 The Draft History of Qing (清史稿 (Qīngshǐ gǎo)) is a draft of the official history of the Qing dynasty compiled and written by a team of over 100 historians led by Zhao Erxun who were hired by the Beiyang government of the Republic of China.
 The draft was published in 1928, but the Chinese Civil War caused a lack of funding for the project and it was put to an end in 1930.
 The two sides of the Chinese civil war, the People's Republic of China and Republic of China have attempted to complete it.

 History

+China has a tradition of official history compilation, through which new dynasties justified their legally constituted authority by narrating the history of the preceding dynasty.

 The Qing imperial court had previously established a Bureau of State Historiography that pre-compiled its own dynastic history.

 The massive book was started in 1914, and the rough copy was finished in about 1927.

 1,100 copies of the book were published.
 The Beiyang government moved 400 of the original draft into the northern provinces, where it re-edited the content twice, thus creating three different versions of the book.

 It was banned by the Nationalist Government in 1930.
-The ban was lifted later, but still no further work was actually done partly due to continued warfare including the Second Sino-Japanese War (1937–1945).
+The ban was never officially lifted.
+No further work was actually tried until 1960 in Taiwan and 2000 in PRC.
+This was partly due to continued warfare including the Second Sino-Japanese War (1937–1945).
 According to historian Hsi-yuan Chen, further work was discouraged by the obsolescence of the Imperial Chinese conceptions of political legitimacy and historiography, which the making of an "official history" inherently assumed.